plantbreeding/BrAPI/Specification/Studies/StudyObservationUnitsAsTable.md

 + Parameters
     + studyDbId (required, string, `1`) ...
 Identifier of the study.
 Usually a number, could be alphanumeric.
+    + format (optional, string, `tsv`) ...
+The format parameter will cause the data to be dumped to a file in the specified format.
+Currently, tsv and csv are supported.
 + Response 200 (application/json)

         {